top of page

 Before deciding whether to have cataract surgery, you will need to discuss with your doctor all the risks and benefits involved, to find out what is the right decision for you.

-• This is why we don’t operate on both eyes on the same day...just in case there are any problems.
+• This is why we don’t operate on both eyes on the same day... just in case there are any problems.

 What happens on the day of cataract surgery?

 The operation only takes minutes, but the whole process takes hours.
-Drops are put in your eyes beforehand to dilate the pupil and we like to make sure you are rested beforehand and recovered afterwards before we let you go home.
+Drops are put in your eyes beforehand to dilate the pupil, and we like to make sure you are settled before the operation and recovered afterwards before we let you go home.
 The anaesthetic can affect your vision for several hours afterwards, which is why you need assistance.
-You will need someone to drive you to the hospital and back home again and to care for you afterwards.

 What can I do after cataract surgery?

 If you have a cataract in the other eye (which you usually do), we can operate the second eye one week after the first one.
+We particularly advise this if you used to wear strong glasses, as the two eyes will be out of balance and may affect your balance too.

 If you used to wear strong glasses, these will need to be changed, but we wait a month for the eye to heal completely before doing the final glasses test.